odoo/odoo/doc/reference/views.rst

   ``special``
     for form views opened in dialogs: ``save`` to save the record and close the dialog, ``cancel`` to close the dialog without saving.
+  ``confirm``
+    confirmation message to display (and for the user to accept) before performing the button's Odoo call (also works in Kanban views).

 ``field``
   renders (and allow edition of, possibly) a single field of the current